-3.4.
-REMARK.
-The notion of two-sided discrete fibration, introduced by Street in [15], appears earlier in the literature, although implicitly, as a discretization of so-called regular spans, introduced and studied by Yoneda in [18] (see also [9]).
+3.5.
+Remark.
+The notion of two-sided discrete fibration appears in the literature (although implicitly) as a discretization of so-called regular spans, introduced and studied by Yoneda in [15] (see also [8]).
 It is relevant to our discussion to recall that Yoneda, in Section 3.5 of the cited paper, introduces a (generalized) composition product of two composable regular spans as a suitable discretization of their composition as spans.
 This was the starting point for our investigations on the subject.